News

 Checking mod_ssl

 First, you need to make sure that mod_ssl is installed in the system.
-To check this use this command:
+To check this, run:

 rpm -qa | grep mod_ssl